vidovrhovec/blackboxai-1745133767236/README.md

 This project consists of two main components:

 1. **Flask Web Application**
-   A simple Flask server that serves a web page with a personalized greeting.
-Users can enter their name, submit it, and receive a customized greeting on the page.
+   A simple Flask server that serves a web page with a personalized workspace.
+Users can enter their name, submit it, and receive a customized workspace on the page.

 2. **PyQt6 Desktop Application**
    A feature-rich code editor and workspace manager built with PyQt6.
 It includes prompt management, API configuration for AI integration, workflow saving/loading, and terminal output.
 The app supports managing URL and file references and sending commands to an AI model via API.